segmentio/segment-docs/src/connections/functions/destination-functions.md

 | Timeout                | Retry   |
 | Unsupported Event Type | Discard |

-If only part of a batch succeeds and the failed events return either a `RetryError` or `Timeout` error, Segment retries the entire batch.
+If only part of a batch succeeds and the failed events return either a Timeout or Retry error, Segment retries the entire batch.
 You can optionally configure a response array for partially failed syncs and retry only the failed events in a batch.
 To configure the response array for partially failed syncs, [contact Segment support](https://segment.com/help/contact/){:target="_blank"}.

 ## Save and deploy the function